isomerpages/jointpoly-ace/_programmes/The Frontier Series/Past Frontier Events 2024.md

 <h3>Past Frontier Events 2024</h3>
 <p></p>
 <h4>1.
 Webinar+Workshops: Transforming Teaching and Training with Gen AI</h4>
+<p>In collaboration with the POLITE PD Workgroup, JP-AcE is proud to unveil
+a suite of new short professional development courses designed to elevate your skills and knowledge, enabling you to harness the power of Gen AI in creating dynamic, engaging and effective educational environments!</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Transforming_Teaching_and_Training_with_Gen_AI__2_.jpg">